confluentinc/cli/CONTRIBUTING.md

 After running the command manually to ensure the output is correct, the content for the golden file can either be:

 1. Copied directly from the terminal.
-2. Updated automatically with `make int-test INT_TEST_ARGS="-run TestCLI/TestConfigDescribe -update"` (slow).
+2. Updated automatically with `make integration-test INTEGRATION_TEST_ARGS="-run TestCLI/TestConfigDescribe -update"` (slow).

-Now, run `make int-test INT_TEST_ARGS="-run TestCLI/TestConfigDescribe"` and verify that it works!
+Now, run `make integration-test INTEGRATION_TEST_ARGS="-run TestCLI/TestConfigDescribe"` and verify that it works!

 ### Opening a PR